Andrew G. Ewing

 Andrew Graham Ewing (born 19 January 1957) is an American chemist.

+Education

-Ewing obtained a degree in chemistry from St. Lawrence University in 1979, and a doctorate in the subject at Indiana University in 1983.
+Ewing obtained a degree in chemistry from St. Lawrence University in 1979, and a doctorate in the subject at Indiana University Bloomington in 1983.
 He joined the Pennsylvania State University faculty in 1984, and held the J. Lloyd Huck Chair in Natural Sciences from 1999 until 2010.
+He held the named professorship until 2010, when he moved to Sweden to continue his teaching career at Göteborg.

+Honors and awards

 In 2007, he was awarded a Marie Curie Chair at the University of Gothenburg.
-He held the named professorship until 2010, when he moved to Sweden to continue his teaching career at Göteborg.

 While in the USA, Ewing was awarded the following honours.